- Do you need a biscuit joiner?

 When to use an alternative timber joining method

-Biscuits are probably not the best choice when the joint is subject to moister or the outdoors.
+Biscuits are probably not the best choice when the joint is subject to moisture or the outdoors.

-They are also less suitable for pieces that will undergo repeated stress and flexing.
+Moreover, they are less suitable for pieces that will undergo repeated stress and flexing.
 In some cases, biscuits may be unnecessary if you have two pieces with precisely cut edges and good, strong wood glue, and additional support in the framing.

 Alternative timber joining vs. Biscuit joining

 You will have to spend a bunch more using a drill, however.
-The time it takes to mark and drill holes while still getting the dowels in perfect can be challenging and take a bit longer to get perfectly flush.
+The time it takes to mark and drill holes while still getting the dowels in perfectly can be challenging and takes a bit longer to get perfectly flush.

-Dovetail joints are generally considered to be the most attractive, which makes them ideally suited for outside corners and decorative purposes.
-They are also pretty strong and durable and are very resistant to being pulled apart.
+Dovetail joints are generally considered to be the most attractive, which makes them perfectly suited for outside corners and decorative purposes.
+Additionally, they are pretty strong and durable and are very resistant to being pulled apart.

 However, dovetailing can’t be used to join two slabs of timber together in the same way as biscuit joining or doweling.

-Finger joints are considerably easier to make than dovetail joins, because the pins are square rather than angled.
-They can also serve a decorative purpose, and look especially attractive in corner joins with several small pins cut into the wood.
+Finger joints are considerably easier to make than dovetail joints because the pins are square rather than angled.
+They can serve a decorative purpose, and look especially attractive in corner joins with several small pins cut into the wood.

-Keep in mind however that finger joins aren’t as reliable as biscuit, dowel, or dovetail joins.
+Keep in mind however that finger joins aren’t as reliable as biscuit, dowel, or dovetail joints.

-They can also be used for decorative purposes and look especially attractive with the brackets painted black.
+They can be used for decorative purposes and look especially attractive with the brackets painted black.

 Who uses a biscuit joiner?